BEACH CITY SPORTS “GOLDEN RULES”:

 - There is absolutely no diving by the ball carrier, blocking, or fighting at any time.

 - Guarding the flag: Runners shall not flag guard by using their hands, arms, or the ball to deny opportunity for an opponent to pull or remove the flag belt.
 No stiff arming or jumping to avoid a flag pull!
 Guarding the flag will result in a 5 yard loss from the spot of the foul.
 Hurdling over an opponent is illegal and will result in a 5 yard loss from the spot of the foul.
 Holding a player in attempt to impede their progress in general, or to grab their flag.
 This will result in a 10 yard advancement from the end of the play.
+If a player is held inside the red zone with a clear path, the player is awarded a TD.
 Only the ball has to cross the goal line to be considered a touchdown.

 - Substitutions – If a team has at least 6 players from their roster (min 1 female from roster), that team is not required to forfeit.
-The League does not allow substitutions of non roster players in any game.
-However, Team Captains of the opposing team may override this rule and allow subs for the other team.
+The League does not allow substitutions of non roster players in any game; However, Team Captains of the opposing team may override this rule and allow same-or-lower-division subs for the other team.
+[NEW] If a team wins with the use of any higher-division substitute players, they may be required to forfeit up to two weeks after the game with proof of the unauthorized sub(s).

 - Substitutions (part 2) There are absolutely no substitutions in the playoff.
 Only roster players are allowed to play.
 Any team caught breaking this rule will forfeit the game.
 The league retains the right to override this rule should it choose to.